adambard/learnxinyminutes-docs/zh-cn/c++-cn.html.markdown

     weight = dogsWeight;
 }

-// Notice that "virtual" is only needed in the declaration, not the definition. void Dog::print() const
+// 【Notice that "virtual" is only needed in the declaration, not the definition. void Dog::print() const
 {
     std::cout << "Dog is " << name << " and weighs " << weight << "kg\n";